bricktoast/bricktoast.github.io/in the media.md

 <br>

 I was a finalist in UCLA's Grad Slam 2024, a speaking competition for graduate students in which you have exactly 3 minutes to explain your dissertation.
-Though I did not win, this is one of the best talks I have ever given, and I am so glad I got to have this experience.
+Though I did not win, this is one of the best talks I have ever given, and I am so grateful I got to have this experience.

 <div style="display: flex; justify-content: center;">
     <iframe